 You will usually be in hospital between two to three days, depending on the progress you make following your procedure.
-Your Consultant will discuss this with you prior to your procedure and you will learn about rehabilitation in hospital and discharge criteria during Joint School.
+Your Consultant will discuss this with you prior to your procedure and you will learn about rehabilitation in hospital and discharge in our Joint School video.

 How long does it take to recover after knee surgery and will I be in pain?

 Recovery time will vary for each individual, but you should be able to stop using walking aids and resume day to day activities by your six-week review with your Consultant.
 During your stay, you will receive pain relief to help ease discomfort after your surgery.

 Our Joint School video will give you more information about pain control, and your Consultant will also be able to discuss this with you during your consultation.

 What is the best preparation for aiding recovery?

 It’s important that you allow yourself enough time to heal properly and complete your physiotherapy programme following knee replacement surgery, but it’s always best to be well informed about your procedure ahead of going in.

-Make sure you ask your Consultant any questions you may have, and attend our Joint School to learn about every aspect of your treatment, as this will really support your recovery.
+Make sure you ask your Consultant any questions you may have, and watch our Joint School video to learn about every aspect of your treatment, as this will really support your recovery.